Pathfinder Discovery Networks for Neural Message Passing: Preliminaries

 \section{Preliminaries}

-In these preliminaries we summarize the notation used in our work and review the general idea of multiplexity, simplified spectral graph convolutions, and graph attention.
-Finally, we frame our model as a general building block that can be applied to a wide variety of graph neural network designs.
+We begin by summarizing the notation used in our work and reviewing the related concepts of multiplexity, simplified spectral graph convolutions, and graph attention.
+We frame our model as a general building block that can be applied to a wide variety of graph neural network designs.

 \textbf{Notation.} We assume that we have a set of vertices $V$, and $D$ graphs defined on these vertices described by $\mathcal{G}_1,\dots,\mathcal{G}_D$ with respective edge sets $E_1,\dots,E_D$.
 These graphs can be represented as $|V| \times |V|$ adjacency matrices which are respectively denoted by $\widetilde{\textbf{A}}_1, \dots , \widetilde{\textbf{A}}_D$.
 We assume that nodes have generic vertex features.
 For the whole set $V$, these features are described by a feature matrix $\textbf{X} \in \mathbb{R}^{|V| \times F}$, where $F$ is the number of features.
 In addition, for each node we have a target that we want to predict.
 For the whole set $V$, the targets are defined as a $|V| \times C$ binary matrix, where $C$ is the number of node classes.
 Our goal is to predict the target class matrix using the graphs and the node features.